Tranquility Calendar, The

 After the Earth was evacuated in the aftermath of the Technocalypse, most refugees adopted the Lunar Calendar (also known as the Tranquility Calendar) which was already widely used in the colonies of the Solar System.
 For some centuries after the Great Expulsion many refugees continued to use the old months while adopting the new yearly dates; but by the time of the First Federation the new Lunar Months has also been widely adopted.
 Today most timekeeping software is capable of displaying the date according to the After Tranquility system; because of relativistic effects (discussed here) this date can generally only be regarded as approximate.
-The Standard Year in the Tranquility Calendar is the same as that for Old Earth, and has also been adopted as a standard measurement throughout the Terragen Sphere.
+The Standard Year in the Tranquility Calendar is the same as that for Old Earth, and has also been adopted as a standard measurement in locations throughout the Terragen Sphere, though it is by no means the most common calendar system.

 The Tranquility Calendar The Tranquility Calendar is a calendar that had its roots in science.
 Its center date in history is called Moon Landing Day.
 According to tradition, the actual center point in time was the exact moment the word 'tranquility' was mentioned in the famous quote: Houston, Tranquility Base Here.
 The Eagle Has Landed.
 These were the first words ever spoken by a human from the surface of another world.
 Moon Landing Day was not counted as part of any month or year; it had 20 hours, 18 minutes, and 1.2 seconds Before Tranquility (B.T.), and 3 hours, 41 minutes, and 58.8 seconds After Tranquility (A.T).
 The Gregorian equivalent of Moon Landing Day was July 20, 1969 c.e..

 The Tranquility Calendar is logically structured so that days of the week do not vary from month to month, and there are no changes in calendar structure based on year.